LitE-SNN: Designing Lightweight and Efficient Spiking Neural Network through Spatial-Temporal Compressive Network Search and Joint Optimization: Related Work

 \subsection{Neural Architecture Search}

-Neural architecture search (NAS) aims to automatically design neural architectures that achieve optimal performance using limited resources.
-In artificial neural networks (ANNs), NAS networks have surpassed manually designed architectures on many tasks such as image classification \cite{liu2019darts,cai2019proxylessnas}.
-In SNN domain, \cite{na2022autosnn} presented a spike-aware NAS framework involving direct supernet training and an evolutionary search algorithm with spike-aware fitness.
+In ANNs, NAS networks have surpassed manually designed architectures on many tasks such as image classification \cite{liu2019darts,cai2019proxylessnas}.
+In the SNN domain, \cite{na2022autosnn} presented a spike-aware NAS framework involving direct supernet training and an evolutionary search algorithm with spike-aware fitness.
 However, this approach is confined to exploring a few predefined blocks, limiting the potential to discover optimal designs beyond them. \cite{kim2022neural} selected the architecture that can represent diverse spike activation patterns across different data samples. \cite{che2022differentiable} proposed a spike-based differentiable hierarchical search based on the DARTS \cite{liu2019darts} framework.
 The SNNs designed by these two works are more flexible and have better accuracy, however, their focus is solely on the accuracy aspect, neglecting critical factors like resource costs.
 Moreover, they do not consider the time domain during the search process, which is an important aspect of SNN.